Manjeedan11/To-do-list/README.md

 9. If the browser does not open automatically, you can manually navigate to `http://localhost:5500/frontend/auth/index.html` to view the authentication page.

+10. Please note that the MongoDB URL is currently configured to allow unrestricted access.

 ## Usage

 - **Authentication**: The authentication page allows users to log in or sign up.
 Upon successful authentication, users are redirected to the to-do list page.